-

 Knowledge & Understanding:

-1. Able to explain the operating characteristics of a range of new and renewable energy generation technologies.
+1. Able to explain the operating characteristics of a range of new and renewable energy generation technologies, supported by insights gained from laboratory experiments.

 2. Able to interpret resource information in terms of system operation.